observablehq/plot/README.md

 Plot.binX({y: "count", title: bin => bin.map(d => d.name).join("\n")}, {x: "economy (mpg)"})
 ```

-However, if a channel is declared in both *outputs* and *options*, then the channel in *options* is computed prior to binning and can then be aggregated using any built-in reducer (or a custom reducer function) during the bin transform.
+However, if a channel is declared in both *outputs* and *options*, then the channel in *options* is computed before binning and can then be aggregated using any built-in reducer (or a custom reducer function) during the bin transform.

 ```js
 Plot.binX({y: "count", title: names => names.join("\n")}, {x: "economy (mpg)", title: "name"})